ajitagupta/core-java-mini-projects/README.md

 Now, before we immerse ourselves into writing code here's a few things you should know about Java:
 **Java is a portable, secure, robust, compiled, object-oriented, and platform-independent programming language.** This means it can run on any machine, regardless of what operating system is used.

 JDK stands for Java Development Kit.
-It refers to all the standard libraries used.
+It refers to all the standard libraries used in programming the software.

 JVM stands for Java Virtual Machine.
 This is the compiler used to convert native Java code into machine-level bytecode.